 Rotating proxies update your IP address after each request, or after a specific length of time, which is called a sticky session.
 These proxies make up the vast bulk of residential proxies.

-When you subscribe to membership, you are basically paying for bandwidth instead of IPs.
+When you subscribe to a membership, you are paying for bandwidth instead of IPs.
 Up until you use up all of your permitted bandwidth, you have access to the entire pool of residential IP addresses.

 Purposes